GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 He closes the channel, glances up at the HUD fuel gauge, plots the route.
 Once the ship starts moving he relaxes into the seat and starts venting:

 _"You know what I hate?
 When someone sets the nav computer to forget coordinates after every jump.
 We went to the Citadel in 2183, got the charts, they're in the nav computer.
-So why am I flying back to the Citadel every single request just to look up Omega's coordinates?
-Someone broke the nav computer."_
+So why am I flying back to the Citadel every single—"_

+EDI glows red.

+_"Oh, there is worse, Mr. Moreau."_

+→ continues in Anchor 4

 ---